viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 On the **Keyboard** tab, toggle the keyboard control to active.
 Use **W** and **S** to go forward and back, and **A** and **D** to arc and spin.

-Try driving your SCUTTLE Robot around using the WASD keyboard controls.
+Try driving your SCUTTLE robot around using the WASD keyboard controls.

 {{% alert title="Caution" color="caution" %}}
 Ensure that your robot has sufficient space to drive around without hitting anyone or anything.